Last Updated on

 Optional Gear for Day Hiking

-iPhone 6.
 This is for taking photos.
 I rarely hike with my DSLR because it’s so bulky and heavy.
-The new smart phones take really great photos.
+The new smartphones take really great photos.
 I also use the GPS function.
 You can also use it to download hiking apps.

-Garmin.
 My husband bought one of these when we did the Tour du Mont Blanc.
-Unfortunately we learned afterwards, that the maps are expensive.
+Unfortunately, we learned afterward, that the maps are expensive.
 I do see the value in having one if you’re doing unmarked trails though.
 Check first though to see how much the associated maps that you need cost.

 Now that you know what to pack, it’s time to get to the fun stuff – the actual hiking!